 They start each show with a summary of what made them feel outraged that day and a debate on climate.
 In their second season, every episode aims to inspire you to realize that sustainability issues are being addressed globally.

-Muna Suleiman, a climate campaigner and host of Friends of the Earth “How to Save the Planet,” catches up with new guests on every episode of this podcast.
+Muna Suleiman, a climate campaigner and host of Friends of the Earth “How to Save the Planet,” catches up with new guests on every podcast episode.
 She talks about climate issues, how to look good sustainably, and lots more.

-There are two different podcast episodes by Friends of the Earth that resonate with us, and they are "How to talk about climate" and "loving fashion and the planet."
+There are two different podcast episodes by Friends of the Earth that resonate with us: "How to talk about climate" and "loving fashion and the planet."

 Through storytelling, Resources Radio speaks to its audience about current happenings that affect the world and its solutions.